jensjepsen/mus/README.md

 ## TODO
-- [ ] Pass additional arguments to stream calls in underlying sdk, such as num tokens, headers etc
+- [X] Pass additional arguments to stream calls in underlying sdk, such as num tokens, headers etc
     - [X] Max tokens
     - [X] Model
     - [X] Top k
     - [X] Top p
     - [X] Temperature
     - [X] Headers
-- [] Document .func decorator
+- [ ] Document .func decorator
-- [] Make LLM.__call__ function as primary decorator to avoid having to do .bot or .func
+- [X] Make LLM.__call__ function as primary decorator to avoid having to do .bot
-- [] Abstract away underlying api message structure into four message types, system, user, assistant, tool, with functions to convert to and from
+- [ ] Abstract away underlying api message structure into four message types, system, user, assistant, tool, with functions to convert to and from
+- [ ] Allow for trimming historic messages
-- [] Return usage stats, such as tokens generated etc in `IterableResult`
+- [ ] Return usage stats, such as tokens generated etc in `IterableResult`
-- OpenAI client
+- [ ] OpenAI client
-- Bedrock Converse client
+- [ ] Bedrock Converse client